anik-bin/notesdirectory-frontend/README.md

 ## How to install it locally on your machine

 1. Fork this project and clone it in your local machine
 2. In the terminal type `npm i`.
 This will install all the necessary packages.
+(You should have Nodejs installed in your local machine)
 3. Create an .env file in the root of your project and add the following line `REACT_APP_HOST=http://localhost:4000`

 Your frontend now has been setup.
 You can run it by typing `npm start`